StanJulia/Stan.jl/README.md

 Stan.jl really only consists of 2 functions, StanModel() and stan().

 Stanmodel() is used to define basic attributes for a model:
 ```
 monitor = ["theta", "lp__", "accept_stat__"]
 stanmodel = Stanmodel(name="bernoulli", model=bernoulli, monitors=monitor);
 stanmodel
 ````
 Shows all parameters in the model, in this case (by default) a sample model.

 Notice that compared to the call to Stanmodel() above, the keyword argument monitors has been added.
-This mean after the simulation is complete, only the monitored variables will be read in from the .csv file produced by Stan.
+This means that after the simulation is complete, only the monitored variables will be read in from the .csv file produced by Stan.
 This can be useful if many nodes are being observed.
 ```
 stanmodel2 = Stanmodel(Sample(adapt=Adapt(delta=0.9)), name="bernoulli2", nchains=6)
 ```